Automorphisms of profinite mapping class groups: The -condition and the -condition on automorphisms

 Let us consider the short exact sequence:

-In order to prove the proposition, we have to show that, for $n\geq 5$, every automorphism of $\hG_{0,n}$ extends to the overgroup $\hG_{0,[n]}$.
-There is a well established theory to determine when this happens.
+In order to prove the proposition, we have to show that, for $n\geq 5$, every automorphism of $\hG_{0,n}$ extends to $\hG_{0,[n]}$.
+For this, we will need \cite[Lemma~2.18]{BF2}, which is based on Wells' exact sequence (cf.\ \cite[Theorem]{Wells}).